eepp/clerrit/README.md

   $ git review
   ```

-  You could also use `git stash push`/`git stash pop`, cherrypick,
+  You can also use the `--no-fetch` option to avoid creating a new
-  or create a fixup commit and rebase.
+  branch for the fix: just work in your current tree as is.

 clerrit is meant to assist reviewers and developers,
 not to replace them.